ti-cortex-m4/demo-java-completablefuture/doc/article.md

 ### Methods to pipeline computations

 The `CompletionStage` interface has 43 methods (14 groups of 3 similarly overloaded methods in each plus 1 method) which at first glance may seem confusing.
 In fact, the methods have three distinguished naming patterns.

 The _first_ naming pattern explains how a new stage is initiated:

 *   if a method’s name has the `then` prefix, then the new stage is initiated after completion of a single previous stage
-*   if a method’s name has the `either` prefix, then the new stage is initiated after completion of the first of two previous stages
+*   if a method’s name has the `either` suffix, then the new stage is initiated after completion of the first of two previous stages
-*   if a method’s name has the `both` prefix, then the new stage is initiated after completion of both previous stages
+*   if a method’s name has the `both` suffix, then the new stage is initiated after completion of both previous stages

 The _second_ naming pattern explains what computations perform the new stage: